-WORKSHEET 3 Oral PrEP Journey Map TOOLKIT PAGE 26 WORKSHEET 4 Character Profile TOOLKIT PAGE 27 TOOL 7 Oral PrEP, PEP and ART TOOLKIT PAGE 14 TOOL 8 Daily PrEP TOOLKIT PAGE 15 TOOL 9 PrEP for Men Who Have Sex with Men TOOLKIT PAGE 16
+Oral PrEP Journey Map TOOLKIT PAGE 26

+Character Profile TOOLKIT PAGE 27

+Oral PrEP, PEP and ART TOOLKIT PAGE 14

+Daily PrEP TOOLKIT PAGE 15

+PrEP for Men Who Have Sex with Men TOOLKIT PAGE 16

+Character Profile Oral PrEP, PEP and ART Daily PrEP

-- The word PrEP stands for pre (before) exposure (coming into contact with the HIV virus) prophylaxis (medication to prevent an infection from happening). - Oral PrEP is a pill that is taken once a day by an HIV-negative person (or ondemand by some MSM) to protect themselves from getting HIV.
+- The process of deciding to take oral PrEP is complex.
+People may need both time and support to decide whether it is right for them. - The word PrEP stands for pre (before) exposure (coming into contact with the HIV virus) prophylaxis (medication to prevent an infection from happening). - Oral PrEP is a pill that is taken once a day by an HIV-negative person (or ondemand by some MSM) to protect themselves from getting HIV.
 The medication does not protect a person straightaway.
 It needs time to build up in the body to reach maximum effectiveness. - When HIV enters the body, it attacks and enters immune cells known as CD4 cells.
 Oral PrEP creates a shield around these cells to protect them from HIV.
 If a person is taking oral PrEP as prescribed and they are exposed to HIV, the virus will not be able to infect their blood cells.
 The virus will die, and the person will not get HIV. - Oral PrEP contains antiretrovirals (ARVs).
 These are a type of medication that stops HIV from copying itself and spreading to other cells. - There are many types of antiretrovirals that all work in different ways to fight HIV.
-PrEP, PEP and ART contain different combinations of antiretrovirals to fight the virus at different stages of reproduction. - Oral PrEP, PEP and ART cannot be swapped they only work when used as prescribed. - Daily PrEP works for anyone at substantial risk of HIV.
+PrEP, PEP and ART contain different combinations of antiretrovirals to fight the virus at different stages of reproduction. - Oral Prep, Pep and ART cannot be swapped they only work when used as prescribed. - Daily PrEP works for anyone at substantial risk of HIV.
 If a health care provider prescribes daily PrEP, it must be taken every day for ARV levels to be high enough to protect the person taking PrEP against HIV infection. - If approved in your country, some MSM can take PrEP on demand, also referred to as 2+1+1.
 This type of PrEP use is only for MSM who (1) have sex infrequently (one day per week or less on average), (2) can predict when sex will happen (at least two hours in advance or can delay sex for at least two hours), and (3) do not have chronic hepatitis B. - If someone wants to stop taking PrEP, they must keep taking it for a certain amount of time after their last potential HIV exposure. - Everyone should take PrEP as prescribed by their health care provider.